Things To Do

 Football

-Football is the most popular sport in Sakākā, played in local clubs and schools, and followed passionately by the community.
+Football (soccer) is the most popular sport in Sakākā, with local teams participating in regional leagues.

 Camel Racing